Life Lines

 • No noise

-• Grasping at throat
+• Grasping at the throat

 • Shock (Pale, blue skin)